-This book will be of interested to all those engaged in research on violence, terrorism, armed conflict, and crimes of the powerful; it makes an important contribution to criminological and social theory.
+This book will be of interest to all those engaged in research on violence, terrorism, armed conflict and the crimes of the powerful.
+It makes an important contribution to criminological and social theory.

 1. Introduction 2.
 Systemic violence 3.
 Institutional violence 4.
 Crowds and group violence 5.
 Conspiracy and the contemplation of crime 6.
 Armed struggle and civil war 7.
 Random killing and martyrdom 8.
 Chaotic murder 9.
 Belligerence as sexual violence 10.
 Numinous terror 11.
 Violence and social change 12.
 Conclusion